• Skip to primary navigation

 2. May substitute unsweetened coconut flakes for the sweetened coconut flakes

-4. While a bit unconventional, I consistently beat in ingredients like baking powder, baking soda, cinnamon and salt to the wet ingredients.
-The reason is this ensures that all ingredients are well mixed together.
-I’ve never detected a problem with using this technique.
+4. While a bit unconventional, I consistently beat in ingredients like baking powder, baking soda, cinnamon, and salt to the wet ingredients.
+The reason is that this ensures all ingredients are well mixed.
+I've never detected a problem with using this technique.

 5. The reason for refrigerating the dough is to allow the flour and sugars to hydrate.
 This results in crispier edges for the cookies.
 It wouldn't, however, be a disaster to skip the refrigeration.

-6. If you don’t want to bake all of the cookies, form into balls and freeze in a single layer.
-When frozen transfer to a Ziploc bag and freeze for up to three months.
+6. If you don't want to bake all of the cookies, form them into balls and freeze them in a single layer.
+When frozen, transfer to a Ziploc bag and freeze for up to three months.

 Nutrition